Statistical Properties of Estimated Coefficients#

 \[\text{Var}(\hat{\beta}_1 \mid X) = \frac{\sigma^2}{SST_x}, \qquad SST_x = \sum_{i=1}^{n}(x_i - \bar{x})^2\]

 where \(\sigma^2 = \text{Var}(\varepsilon_i \mid X)\) is the error variance.
-The formula directly captures both intuitions: a larger model error (\(\sigma^2\)) increases the variance of the estimator, while greater variability in \(X\) (\(SST_x\)) reduces it, because a wider range of \(X\) values provides more information to pin down the slope.
+A larger model error (\(\sigma^2\)) increases the variance of the estimator; greater variability in \(X\) (\(SST_x\)) reduces it.
 The formal derivation is in the appendix.

-Appendix: Formal Proofs
+Appendix: Formal Proofs#

-A.1 Unbiasedness of \(\hat{\beta}_1\)
+A.1 Unbiasedness of \(\hat{\beta}_1\)#

 Step 1 — Rewrite \(\hat{\beta}_1\) in terms of the population error.